dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_welcome/index_slides.md

 .small[![](img/cupstacking.gif)]

 ???
-* when i first was asking to teach this class i thought i was teaching this
+* when i was first asked to teach this class, i thought i was teaching this kind of stacking
 * but afterwards was told that wasn't full-stack...  not great course reviews that year especially since we lost regionals